radroid/stock-price-predictor/README.md

 ![data_example](images/data_example)

 The data was first loaded and features of the data understood and explained in the notebook.
 Above is a picture containing the first five rows of `AAPL` stock price data.
 This included meaning of `OHLC` prices and `Adj Close` price.
 All these prices are very strongly correlated to each other for `AAPL`.
 The data for the three stock and/or indices were then looked visually inspected to determine the length of time series data to be taken.
 It is noticed that most of the data before `2002` was almost constant when considering the changes post `2002` for Apple Inc. Furthermore, the decision to use `Adj Close` for project was taken after understanding different types of time series forecasts.
-To predict multiple prices using one model, multi-variate time series prediction is to be utilised, whichis  beyond the scope of this project.
+To predict multiple prices using one model, multi-variate time series prediction is to be utilised, which is beyond the scope of this project.

 One of the major anomalities of the data is the missing values for weekends and bank holidays.
 As it can be seen in the example above, data is missing for days and those are the times the stock market was closed.
 This is a concern in time series data analysis as it creates a time gap.
 Bank holidays especially are a problem as it becomes difficult to take into account all the holidays when considering over 20 years of data.
 This specific characteristic of the data needs to be managed carefully.